linda-seiter/CMSC115_2258/unit8_project/README.md

 🌳🐿️🌱🌱🌱🌱🐿️🌳
 ```

-Finally, run the Junit tests in `TestMain` to confirm the `main` method produces the correct output for the given input.
+Finally, run the Junit tests in `MainTest` to confirm the `main` method produces the correct output for the given input.

 ## Submission Instructions